Calculator

 Can I calculate overtime with it?

 Not precisely.
-This calculator is mainly designed for standard working schedules.
+The calculation is mainly designed for standard working schedules.
 Exact overtime calculations need additional rules and data.

 Is the result legally binding?